dszakallas/sprincle/README.md

 # sprincle
-Incremental graph query API based on actors
+Incremental graph query engine based on actors

 Sprincle is a collection of CAF actors that can be used to build a Rete network for graph pattern matching.